 The persons are kidnapped or abducted and later on exported to other places.
-Such people later on are forced to beg on street or forced into prostitution.
+Such people, later on, are forced to beg on the street or forced into prostitution.

-Even the girls of poor family, from Scheduled Caste or Scheduled Tribe are also kidnapped and subjected to various forms of violence from child labour to child abuse.
+Even the girls of a poor family, from Scheduled Caste or Scheduled Tribe, are also kidnapped and subjected to various forms of violence from child labour to child abuse.

 CASE: TIKAM V. STATE OF U.P

 Three accused persons were charged for kidnapping a child.
-Child was recovered from the custody of another person.
+The child was recovered from the custody of another person.
 The other person from whom the child was recovered had knowledge that the child was a kidnapped child, hence they were held liable.

 Mostly, children are abducted for trafficking in illegal activities.

 Many acts have been passed specially to prevent the children but then here also the law fails and the practice of Kidnapping and Abduction is prevalent.
 Strict enforcement of laws should be ensured.

 This is essentially a crime that happens against a woman.
 Dowry is essentially a crime that has been prevalent in Indian society for hundreds of years and in spite of many steps taken this evil till now is not completely eradicated.